6 min read ResuFit Team

 • Include job title variations to capture different keyword possibilities

-For those short on time, an ATS friendly resume generator like ResuFit can automate much of this optimization process, helping you tailor your application quickly for specific job listings.
+For those short on time, an ATS friendly resume generator like ResuFit can automate much of this optimization process.
+You can also run your resume through ResuFit’s free resume analyzer to see exactly how it scores against a specific job posting — no subscription required.

 ATS Scores Across Different Application Channels